BackupTheBerlios/librazur/librazur/m2/maven-fixcrlf-plugin/README.txt

 http://maven.apache.org/maven2/guides/plugin/guide-java-plugin-development.html.

-If you have trouble using this plugin, or if you want to participate in Librazur development, contact me at librazur@gmail.com.
+If you have trouble using this plugin, or if you want to participate in Librazur development, contact me at alex@librazur.info.

 Thanks for your interest in fixcrlf.